YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 # Assignment 4
 ## Contributor List:
 >
-> Design: Yitong WANG, Yida TAO
+> Design: YeeTone WANG, Yida TAO
 >
-> JUnit: Yitong WANG, Dingyuan XUE
+> JUnit: YeeTone WANG, Dingyuan XUE
 >
 > Document: Yida TAO
 >
-> Test: Siyi WANG, Sicen LIU
+> Solution & Test: Siyi WANG, Sicen LIU

 ## Question 1.
 BigBinary

-Computers store data in binary form.
+Computers store data in the binary form.

 YeeTone is a student of CS major but not good at solving binary number arithmetic problems, so he asks you for help.
 Fortunately, he is very familiar with Java Programming.
+If you can design a class and gives the solution by designing a class in Java without using the libraries in ```java.math```, he will be very happy to give you extra bonus points on your assignment!

 Please design a Java class named BigBinary to give a hand to YeeTone.
+Notice that in order to let YeeTone really trust you can help him solve the problems, YeeTone does not want you to use some libraries of Java such as ```java.math.BigInteger``` and ```java.math.BigDecimal``` in this problem.

 ### Constructor
 ```java